j0ma/website_flask/blog/001-research-workflow.md

 ---
-title: Research principles for a replicable workflow
+title: Ideas for research workflow
 author: Jonne Saleva
 ---

 This fall, I will begin my Ph.D. in Computer Science at Brandeis, where I'll be working on low-resource and multilingual applications of NLP and machine learning.

+Obviously, I am very excited, but based on my research experience during my M.S., it's definitely way too easy to make a few mistakes / take a few shortcuts, only to end up with absolute spaghetti code that's impossible for anyone to understand -- even your future self.

-Obviously, I am very excited, but based on my first year of research experience during my M.S., I've recently started to feel that it would be beneficial to establish a set of **research principles** that can help avoid noob-level pitfalls and make the research more replicable.
+With this in mind, I've recently started to feel it would be beneficial to establish a **principled research workflow** that can help me avoid noob-level mistakes and make the research code more understandable/replicable/maintainable/`<whatever>`.

-With that in mind, here are some I came up with:
+Real quick, here are some ideas I came up with:

 - Use `cookiecutter` to have a common directory structure
 - Use modular scripts.
 For example: